Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

 Now that you have detailed the machines, you need to assess the risks involved in using them.
-In a table, you can use Pilz Hazard Rating to numerically estimate the risks for each of your applications.
+In a table, you can use Pilz Hazard Rating to numerically evaluate the risks for each of your applications.
 You need to combine 4 factors to get an overall risk figure (PHR):

 - Degree of possible harm